MiroslavDina/try/README.md

 # /TRY command for QBCore

-simple script for player when he want random answer YES or NO in local chat
+simple script for FiveM QBCore when he want random answer YES or NO in local chat

+Drop the wm-try folder into your [standalone]

 command : /try